SHPC Client Prevails In Arbitration Of Union Grievance Over Nurse’s Termination

 The plaintiff, a former employee, alleged a breach of contract and defamation arising out of the termination of his employment at the company.
 In addition, the plaintiff claimed ownership of certain confidential company information.
 The plaintiff sought a preliminary injunction to prevent the company from restricting his use of the company’s proprietary information.

 Working closely with the company and senior management, the Firm filed a counterclaim on the company’s behalf alleging misappropriation of trade secrets and also filed a cross-motion for a preliminary injunction.
 Although both sides sought injunctive relief, Schwartz Hannum successfully defeated the plaintiff’s effort to retain access to the company’s proprietary information.
 On the strength of having swiftly obtained a preliminary injunction in favor of the company, the Firm successfully negotiated a token settlement, getting the case dismissed with prejudice.
-Attorneys for the biotechnology company and the senior manager were Suzanne W. King and Michelle-Kim Lee.

 Schwartz Hannum gets all 19 claims dismissed without having to go to trial.